lucyinthesky2111/milestone-project-one/README.md

 <h2 align="center"><img src="assets/readme-images/thank-you-mobile.png">Thank You Page on mobile and tablet </h2>

 ### 404 Error Page
 A custom 404 error page displays if the user tries to access an incorrect URL within the site.
-The page features the site’s navbar and footer and a button which directs the user back to the homepage.
+The page features the site’s navbar and footer, and a button which directs the user back to the homepage.
 I followed [this guidance](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) from Github to create the page.
 <h2 align="center"><img src="assets/readme-images/404-error-desktop.png">404 Error Page on desktop </h2>
 <h2 align="center"><img src="assets/readme-images/404-error-mobile.png">404 Error Page on mobile and tablet </h2>